www.thementawai.com

 Once the couple expresses their intention, the groom’s family visits the bride’s uma to discuss the surat mone — the agreed exchange of gifts that honors the bride’s lineage.
 These offerings typically include fruit trees, sago patches, pigs, and cast-iron pans — symbols of generosity, respect, and a commitment to long-term connection.

 In the days before the wedding, rituals unfold in both uma.
 Ancestors are informed, and taboos are observed to ensure harmony for the couple’s transition.
-On the wedding day, the groom, his mother, and the bride — their bodies painted with yellow turmeric (kiniu) — are adorned with necklaces of glass beads, fresh flowers, and a striking palm-leaf headdress dyed bright yellow.
+On the wedding day, the groom, his mother, and the bride — their bodies painted with yellow turmeric (kiniu) — are adorned with necklaces of glass beads, fresh flowers, the luat – the shaman head-band – and a striking plant-fiber headdress dyed bright yellow.

 At the heart of the wedding lies the sacrifice of pigs.
 With the guidance of the rimata, the bride and groom bless the animals, asking the spirits for approval and protection.
 Their shared offering demonstrates unity, responsibility, and readiness to stand together before both the human and unseen worlds.

-After the sacrifices and blessings, the bride leaves her family’s uma in a celebratory procession.
+After the sacrifices and blessings, the bride leaves her family’s uma in a celebratory procession, with the bride, groom, and his parents each carrying a live chicken.
 Walking with her husband and his kin to her new home signifies not only the joining of two hearts, but the strengthening of bonds between entire clans.

 A Mentawai wedding is at once intimate and communal, joyful and sacred — an affirmation that the new couple will carry harmony, generosity, and spiritual balance into the next generation.